 Add Orders and Customers as included managed folders.

-In the Application-as-recipe section, optionally give the recipe a category like
+In the Application-as-recipe section, give the recipe a category like

 Set an input dataset with label

 Orders data, and select Orders as the dataset.